If ever a player had an apt nickname, it was 'Bites Yer Legs'

-Paul Davies says: Hard to decide between Norman and Billy Bremner
+Paul Davies says: Hard to decide between Norman and Billy

-as he played.
+straightforward the same as he played.

-Matt Owen says: hello i thought i'd let you all know i'm related to
+Matt Owen says: hello i thought i'd let you all know i'm related

-great granda's house.
+in my great granda's house.

 Bob Weeks says: Watched him play for Bristol City for three

 fantastic tackles on Kenny Daglish early in a game against